Problems with your mouth, taste and eating can impact your daily life and enjoyment of food.

 - 1 tsp bicarbonate of soda (baking soda)

 Mix well until dissolved.
 Store in the fridge and discard after 24 hours.

 Use as a mouthwash and rinse mouth as required.

 Spit out - do not swallow

 Use often during the day, after food, and before going to sleep at night.

 Eating well is important for keeping well, especially when you have cancer.

-Our nurses are available to help you with information and support through your cancer treatment and …
+Our support team are here to help you through your cancer treatment and after.

 We are here to help and support you and your whānau through cancer diagnosis, treatment and recovery…